 If you desire to go, but are not yet registered, click here.
 As tours are made available, registration will occur on that page.

 - For those flying with the group from Phoenix:

 - A block of seats is already reserved and the price is locked in.

-- Actual booking and payment will take place in late-November.
+- Your tour leader will coordinate actual booking and payment about 3 months prior to travel and you will find costs on our EXPERIENCE ISRAEL Tour Page.
 (Please plan accordingly and be prepared to make full payment to the airline at that time.)

 - For those flying from other parts of the country:

 - You may meet us in Phoenix if you wish to fly with the group.
 Please notify Kym Varner of that preference.
 (Looking4theBlessedHope@gmail.com)